-Idris includes a simple system for building packages from a package description file.
-These files can be used with the Idris compiler to manage the development process of your Idris programmes and packages.
+Idris includes a simple build system for building packages and executables from a named package description file.
+These files can be used with the Idris compiler to manage the development process .

-6.1 Package Descriptions
+Package Descriptions

 A package description includes the following:

 - A header, consisting of the keyword package followed by the package name. - Fields describing package contents, <field> = <value>